 CRM-PRM solutions are a real revolution for companies wishing to cover their entire market.
 These management platforms make direct and indirect sales processes more dynamic, improve productivity, and promote sales reach.
 In this article, discover how CRMs and PRMs complement each other to support a multi-channel sales strategy that requires managing two types of relationships: end customers (CRM) and partners (PRM).

 CRMs and PRMs are both about building a relationship from a sales perspective, either direct or indirect.
 To put it simply, a CRM is to a Sales Manager as a PRM is to a Partnership Manager.
-At first glance, the two softwares may seem quite similar, but this is only an appearance because their usages are ultimately very different.
+At first glance, the two software may seem quite similar, but this is only an appearance because their usages are ultimately very different.
 The reason is quite simple to understand: You don't manage a customer like you manage a partner.

 A CRM allows you to automate tasks or services around your customers.
 By centralizing data, you can avoid dispersed information and adopt a sales and marketing strategy that is oriented towards customer data.
 With a CRM, sales representatives can prospect, sell, acquire new customers, develop turnover, respond to requests, and report to management.
 A CRM facilitates exchanges between teams (Marketing, Sales, Management, etc.), and is essential in organizing a department on a daily basis.